- Own 360+ cryptocurrencies

 You can unstake at any time by going into Binance Coin's menu in the digital wallet and selecting "unstake".Back to top

-Outside of staking, BNB token holders can earn interest on their investments through a centralised lending service such as Crypto.com or Nexo.
-These platforms will pay interest on coins stored in their framework.
+Outside of staking, BNB token holders can earn yield on their investments through a centralised lending service such as Crypto.com or Nexo.
+These platforms will pay yield on coins stored in their framework.
 Getting started is again relatively easy.
 Create an account with the desired service provider and deposit the minimum required BNB.
-Before long, you could be earning an impressive annual percentage yield (APY) on your otherwise idle BNB assets.
+Before long, you could be earning an impressive APY on your otherwise idle BNB assets.